RightsandWrongsgit/ARMTEC/theme/twig.md

 }
 ```

-We are going to use a template named:
+The context specific template being added is named:
-node--landing-page--full.html.twig
+`node--landing-page--full.html.twig`

-We need to use this preprocess code to attach the article list to that node template.
+You need to use this 'preprocess code' to attach the article list to that node template.
 ```
 // Add the article list to the landing page node template. function simple_preprocess_node(&$variables) {